Soomgo-Mobile/react-native-use-modal/README.md

 # react-native-use-modal

-Way to encapsulation your modal and get result by promise
+Way to encapsulate your modal and get result by promise

 ## Feature

-- show modal and get result as promise
+- Show modal and get result as promise
-- easy to show multiple modal continuously
+- Easy to show multiple modal continuously
-- pass parameters to modal when call `show`
+- Pass parameters to modal when call `show`
-- get result data from modal when hide (as promise)
+- Get result data from modal when hide (as promise)
-- encapsulation modal component
+- modal encapsulation
-- no need to explicitly place modal at component tree
+- No need to explicitly place modal at component tree
-- fully customizable
+- Fully customizable

 ## Installation